 In the garden of earthly delights that is Joe T. Garcia's patio, you'll find one of the best, strongest ‘ritas in town.
 There are cheaper margaritas certainly, but the view in the garden on a spring day is hard to match.

 Reata is one of the few places in town that can beat the view at Joe T.'s.
 If you've got an extra $50 to spend, sample the Billionaire margarita, with Don Julio 1942 anejo tequila and Grand Marnier 1880.
 Or try the Habanero margarita if you're feeling a little spicy.

 Chimy's has long been a college hangout for simple Tex-Mex and strong margaritas.
 If you're looking to celebrate an occasion or simply enjoy a night out, the Cadillac Rita is a solid choice.

 An Austin chain, the location in Midtown is crowded day and night with a mix of folks from the hospital district and the surrounding neighborhood.
 Frozen margaritas with breakfast tacos -- why not?

 The bar offers all manner of fruit-flavored margaritas.
 Top-shelf margaritas will cost a mere $5 for either frozen or rocks on National Margarita Day (limit two per customer).

 Find this local favorite at two Fort Worth locations: one in the Stockyards and one near TCU.
 Along with the traditional margaritas, try the Frogarita, a hybrid made with purple liqueur in honor of the Cisneros family's favorite team.

 Rio Mambo is home of the Fort Worth Mag-arita, an 18-ounce margarita topped with a shot of Grand Marnier and a champagne split.

-A former taco truck turned sensation, Taco Heads serves up killer tacos and healthy list of margaritas from cucumber to jalapeno.
+A former taco truck turned sensation, Taco Heads serves up killer tacos and a healthy list of margaritas from cucumber to jalapeno.